timescale/docs/cloud/account-management.md

 section display an error asking you to review the payment method.

 When you open a new Timescale Cloud account, the first thirty days is free for you to use.
-During the trial, a bill is issued on the last day of the calendar month for the value of the services you have used, with a discount applied to bring the invoice total to $0.00.
+During the trial, an invoice is issued on the last day of the calendar month for the value of the services you have used, with a discount applied to bring the invoice total to $0.00.
 If the entirety of your consumption for the month was within the trial, you do not receive an emailed invoice, but the invoice is available to download in the `Past Payments` section.

 ## Add or change payment methods
 If you haven't yet added a payment method, you can add one in this section.
 You